02 August 2023

 Step #6.
 Development

-This step is probably the biggest one; it includes frontend and backend development in accordance with the mockups:
+This step of creating an e-learning platform is probably the biggest one; it includes frontend and backend development in accordance with the mockups:

 The backend part is a server component of a knowledge management system that allows the user to create and deliver courses, manage users, store data, send notifications, etc. You may need various add-ons, plugins, and APIs that connect the system with third-party tools.